-Nama Name Attributes Relationship with the Company
+Name A dd a' land a c Relationship with the Company

-Name Auributes a b С d e f g h i j k 1
+Iname Attributes a b с d e f g h i j k

+Masaaki Shirakawa Other

+Tetsuo Narukawa Coming from another company

 Tsuyoshi Okamoto Coming from another company \triangle

-Tetsuo Narukawa Coming from another company

-Masaaki Shirakawa Other

-Shin Nagase Coming from another company

-Setsuko Egami Professor

-Iwao Taka Professor

 Melanie Brock Coming from another company

+Wataru Sueyoshi Attorney

+Ayako Sonoda Coming from another company \bigcirc

+Naosuke Oda Coming from another company \triangle

-- Selection criteria regarding relationship with the Company - Under each item, denotes current or recent relationship and △ denotes past relationship for the individual in question. - Under each item, denotes current or recent relationship and ▲ denotes past relationship for close relatives of the individual in question. - a.
+Selection criteria regarding relationship with the Company

+Under each item, \circ denotes current or recent relationship and \triangle denotes past relationship for the individual in question.

+Under each item, ● denotes current or recent relationship and ▲ denotes past relationship for close relatives of the individual in question.

+- a.
 An executive officer of a listed company or its subsidiary - b.
 An executive officer or non-executive director of a listed company's parent company - c.
 An executive officer of a listed company's fellow subsidiary company - d.
 Person whose major business partner is a listed company or an executive officer of the same - e.
 A major business partner of a listed company or an executive officer of the same - f.
 A consultant, accounting specialist or legal specialist that receives significant financial reward or other assets from a listed company in addition to director or auditor remuneration - g.
 A major shareholder of a listed company (or an executive officer of a corporation, where the major shareholder is a corporation) - h.
 An executive officer of a company that has a business relationship with a listed company (where d, e, and f are not applicable; individual in question only) - i.
 An executive officer of a company that has reciprocal outside director or outside auditor appointments with the Company (individual in question only) - j.
 An executive officer of a company receiving donations from a listed company (individual in question only) - k.
 Other

-Relationship with the Company (2) [updated]

-Comm ittee Partici pation Supplemen- Name Nominating Committee Remuneration Committee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Tsuyoshi Okamoto The Company enters into transactions for real estate leasing, etc. with Tokyo Gas Co., Ltd., where Tsuyoshi Okamoto had served as Director, Chairman of the Board until March 2018.
-However, because the amounts involved in these transactions between Tokyo Gas Co., Ltd. and the Company come to less than 1% of the consolidated revenue from operations of either company, the Company judges that there is no risk of this having impact on his independence.
-Through the execution of the supervision and check functions regarding the Company's management from an objective viewpoint independent from management executives in charge of business affairs by leveraging his management experience in an integrated energy company, he is expected to contribute to enhancing the corporate value of the Group on a medium- to long-term basis.
+Relations hip with the Company (2 2) [updated] Committee Participation Supplemen- Name Nomi- nating Commit- tee Remu- neration Commit- tee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Masaaki Shirakawa 0 0 0 Through the execution of the supervision and check function regarding the Company's management from an objective viewpoint independent from management executives in charge of business affairs by leveraging his knowledge on finance and economy, etc. gained through his experience in a central bank, he is expecte to contribute to enhancing the corporate value of the Group o a medium- to long-term basis.
 Furthermore, the Company deems that he has the personality, knowledge and capability enabling objective and fair judgments, based on the perspective that he would fulfill duty of care of a prudent manager toward the Company and contribute to the common interests of its shareholders without bias toward the interests of management or any particular party of interest.
-The Company also deems that he is independent as a Director of the Company (without being at risk of having a conflict of interest with general shareholders) because his personal history does not infringe upon the standards indicated in the Tokyo Stock Exchange's "Guidelines Concerning Listed Company Compliance, etc.," which are criteria used by the Tokyo Stock Exchange to determine whether a conflict of interest with general shareholders may occur, and the standards for independence stipulated by the Company.
+The Company also deems that he is independent as a Director of th Company (without being at risl of having a conflict of interest with general shareholders) because his personal history does not infringe upon the standards indicated in the Tokyo Stock Exchange's "Guidelines Concerning Listed Company Compliance, etc.," which are criteria used by the Tokyo Stock Exchange to determine whether a conflict of interest with general shareholders may occur, and th standards for independence stipulated by the Company.